fiddleplum/modern-app/README.md

 ## Setup

 1. Make sure you have the latest `node/npm` (brew, apt-get, etc).
-1. Populate every entry marked with `***` in your package.json file.
+1. Populate every entry marked with `{{...}}` in your package.json file.
-1. Run `npm install` to install the node modules.
+1. Run `npm install` or `npm i` to install the node modules.
 1. Run `npm start` to start a local http server.
 1. A browser will open with the web page.
-The console should say "Your application has initialized."
+The console should say "The application has been initialized".

-Note that when running `npm start`, any changes to your javascript files in `src/` will cause a rebuild of the `index.js` file and a reload of the webpage.
+Note that when running `npm start`, any changes to your javascript files in `src/` will cause a rebuild of the `dist/index.js` file and a reload of the webpage.
 You can configure this in the package.json `scripts.start` command line options.

 ## Builds

 You can run `npm run build` and `npm run build-production` to generate development and production builds of your application, respectively.
-The javascript file produced will be at `www/index.js`.
-You can get to your website by navigating in your browser to the `www/` folder.
+The javascript file produced will be at `dist/index.js`, and all of your files in `www/` will be copied into the `dist/` folder.
+You can get to your website by navigating in your browser to the `dist/` folder.
 If you just see a file listing, choose `index.html`.
+Note that using `file://` doesn't work well because AJAX requests trigger CORS errors, so you'll need an actual HTTP server.

 ## Managing Your Node Modules